ibizaman/skarabox/docs/installation.md

 <!-- Read these docs at https://installer.skarabox.com -->
 # Installation {#installation}

 If you don't have an existing repository, choose the [bootstrapping][] method.
-If you do have one you want to integrate with Skarabox, follow the [Add in Existing Repo][] method.
+If you do have one, follow the [Add in Existing Repo][] method.

 The installation procedure can be followed on a [VM][], to test the installation process, on an [on-premise server][]